 Intelligent Qube, sometimes abbreviated as "I.Q." (also known as Kurushi in Europe and Australia) is a puzzle game released on the PS1 in 1997.
-It is both published and developed by Sony Computer Entertainment.
+It was both published and developed by Sony Computer Entertainment.

 Gameplay consists of the player controlling the character known as Eliot, on a long platform as cubes roll towards the player.
 The goal of the game is to "capture" certain blocks whilst avoid being crushed by the blocks themselves.
 There are ten levels in the game, each level consisting of four sets of blocks to capture.